Weekly study5 hours

 This course isn't running right now.
 We can email you when it starts again, or check out these other courses you might like.

 William Shakespeare is one of the most famous authors of all time.
-2014 marks the 450th anniversary of his birth.
-His words have inspired and moved people from around the globe for centuries.
+2016 marked the 400th anniversary of his death, his words have inspired and moved people from around the globe for centuries.

 Each week, Professor Bate will examine a particular play and a cultural theme alongside a selection of treasures from the Trust’s archives in Stratford-upon-Avon.
 Weekly learning material will be broken down into six video segments, each examining a variety of artefacts and play extracts.
 The course will open with an introduction to Shakespeare and his living and working environment, moving onto broader cultural themes and issues examined in his plays and ending with an exploration of his legacy.